Inspiration xpd, Inspiration evp or Inspiration evo?

 If your unit uses battery power to function, then there should be an independent backup battery pack and a mechanism to switch seamlessly (and automatically) from one to the other should it be required.
 AP Diving has this sort of redundancy built in to the Inspiration range as standard.

 If Trimix / Heliox is used instead of air as the diluent supply and modification is made to the bailout contingency, AP CCRs can be dived to depths of 100m+.
 They are routinely tested in unmanned trials to much greater depths and dives to depths of 110-120m have been achieved many times.
 Expeditions to 130m+ are now common.

-Does the CCR you’re looking at have a choice of Over-the-Shoulder (Front) or Rear Mounted Counterlung?
+Does your CCR you’re looking at have Over-the-Shoulder (Front) AND Rear Mounted Counterlung options?